mrzechonek/python-pip-pin/README.md

 Pinning
 -------

-This will produce (or update) `.pippin` file, which you are supposed to commit into the repo.
+This will produce (or update) `.pip-pin` directory, which you are supposed to commit into the repo.

 ```
 $ ./setup.py pin [(--tests|--develop)]